Guide to Nursing Homes: Understanding Care, Costs, and Options

 What to Look For

-- Cleanliness and overall maintenance of the facility
+- Cleanliness and maintenance of the facility

 - Safety features like handrails and emergency call systems

-- Quality and variety of meals served
+- Quality and taste of food served

-- Presence of outdoor spaces and recreational areas
+- Accessibility of outdoor areas

 What to Bring

-- A list of questions to ask staff and administrators
+- A list of questions to ask

 Red Flags